thoughtspot/thoughtspot_rest_api_v1_python/examples/README.md

 Combines several different metadata commands to get all the human-readable names necessary for a person to audit the sharing capabilities.

-# Not ported yet

-### import_tables_rest_api_example.py
+## import_tables_rest_api_example.py
 Advanced script for using the REST API to bring in all tables from a given schema, rather than having to select them all via the UI.

 You may instead want to generate TML for the Table objects, then import the TML (gives more control over options).
-See tml_and_sdlc/tml_from_scratch.py for code to perform that action.
+See https://github.com/thoughtspot/ts_rest_api_and_tml_tools/tree/main/examples/tml_and_sdlc in  for code to perform actions using TML.

-Currently has only been tested on Snowflake connections.
+Currently this script has only been tested on Snowflake connections, so some details might need to change for other connection types.